ai-haden/fabric-01-go/battery-level/README.md

 `Error: failed to retrieve endorser client for install: endorser client failed to connect to localhost:7051: failed to create new connection: context deadline exceeded`

+Check with docker logs on the container:

+`docker logs peer0.org1.example.com`

 _TLS is the issue_

 ```